TWICKENHAM ROWING CLUB BYLAWS

 -

-No smoking: There is no smoking or vaping are allowed on any club premises or grounds.
+No smoking: There is no smoking or vaping permitted on any Club premises or grounds.

 -